sylumer/automators/Technology/Drafts.md

 notetype: "technology"
 ---
 # Overview
 Drafts is a versatile note-taking and text editing application that allows users to capture, create, and automate processing text.
-It is available across Apple's platforms and serves as a hub for quickly noting ideas, writing content, and transforming text into actionable matter.
+It is available across [[Apple|Apple's]] platforms and serves as a hub for quickly noting ideas, writing content, and transforming text into actionable matter.

 # Operating Systems
 - macOS